chiatsewang/github-collaboration-tutorial/profiles/jundianchen.md

 ## Jundian Chen
-I am a junior student from
+I am a junior student from NDHU.